DanielGrin31/DigitalTraining/Week1.md

 <img src="./assets/images/linear-unit.png" />
 </p>

-in this example we have one input neuron **X** , one bias with the value 1 and one weight for each **w** , **b** respectively,we also have a function that adds all its inputs up and the result of that function is the output,essentially this neural network describes the function `y=wx+b`,which is the equation of a line. this is called a linear unit. a linear unit can have multiple inputs as well
+in this example we have one input neuron **X** , one bias with the value 1 and one weight for each **w** , **b** respectively,we also have a function that adds all its inputs up and the result of that function is the output,essentially this neural network describes the function $y=wx+b$,which is the equation of a line. this is called a linear unit. a linear unit can have multiple inputs as well
 <p align="center">